kixe/FieldtypeSelectExtOption/README.md

 Please test carefully.
 Working example: [InputfieldChosenSelect](http://modules.processwire.com/modules/inputfield-chosen-select/).

-InputfieldSelectMultipleTransfer will be supported after removing the '&gt;' in the selector string of javascript file.
+<a id="multitransfer"></a>[InputfieldSelectMultipleTransfer](http://modules.processwire.com/modules/inputfield-select-multiple-transfer/) will be supported after removing the '&gt;' in the selector string of javascript file.
 (Line 3 and 19 InputfieldSelectMultipleTransfer.js)

 ## Changelog